 Click here to access your public WI immunization records.
 You will need to input some personal information (First and Last Name, Date of Birth, Social Security Number) and then you can print your records.

-Students with a hold on their record (also known as a ME Hold for health clearance purposes) will not be allowed to register for their next semester classes before completing this requirement.
+Students with a hold on their record will not be allowed to register for their next semester classes before completing this requirement.
 Please call UMD Health Services for more information, 218-726-8155.

 Learn More About Vaccines